Newark 55 Below average

 What's it like Living in Newark?

-Newark, California is a mid-sized city with a population of 48,148 people.
-In Newark, there are 3,459 people per square mile, which is well above the national population density average.
+Newark, California is a mid-sized city with a population of 49,971 inhabitants.
+In Newark, there are 3,602 people per square mile, which is well above the national population density average.
 More than a quarter of the residents of Newark identify themselves as Hispanic or Latino, and 22% of the population speak Spanish as their primary or secondary language.
-Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
-Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Newark entails a longer-than-average one-way commute time, averaging 33 minutes.
+Something to be aware of when living in Newark are the above average commute times.
+If you're looking for a short commute to work, this might not be the right area for you.
+With one way commute time of 33 minutes, this comes in much higher than the national average of 26 minutes.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Newark has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.